 Paseo Del Rey Natural Science Magnet is a public elementary school in Los Angeles.
 The principal of Paseo Del Rey Natural Science Magnet is Jennifer Theodore-Sullivan.
-514 children attend Paseo Del Rey Natural Science Magnet and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-10% of the Paseo Del Rey Natural Science Magnet students have "limited English proficiency."
-46% of the 514 students here have subsidized lunches.
-The ratio of students to teachers at Paseo Del Rey Natural Science Magnet is 19:1.
+514 students go to Paseo Del Rey Natural Science Magnet and identify primarily as Asian; Black, non-Hispanic; and Hispanic.
+9% of the Paseo Del Rey Natural Science Magnet students are "limited in English proficiency."
+52% of the 514 students here have subsidized lunches.
+The student to teacher ratio at Paseo Del Rey Natural Science Magnet is 19:1.
 St. Anastasia Catholic School is one of the nearest elementary schools.

 - Computer arts